Skip to main content

 SdkCall.execute {

-// tell the map view where the touch event happened
+// Tell the map view where the touch happened so hit-testing is accurate.

 gemSurfaceView.mapView?.cursorScreenPosition = xy